Services

 REST Service Management

-Solace PubSub+ event brokers can support REST clients.
-At the system-level, you can enable or disable REST incoming and/or outgoing connections to the event broker.
+PubSub+ event brokers can support REST clients.
+At the system-level, you can enable or disable REST incoming and outgoing connections to the event broker.
 You can also configure REST events and event thresholds.

-Shutting down REST service at the system-level will disconnect all REST clients from the event broker and new clients will not be able to connect.
-Therefore, it is recommended that if you need to stop REST service on the event broker, you do so when the service disruption will least impact clients.
+Shutting down REST service at the system-level disconnects all REST clients from the event broker and new clients will not be able to connect.
+Therefore, Solace recommends that if you need to stop the REST service on the event broker that you do so when the service disruption will least impact client applications.

 Enabling Incoming REST Connections